ianciao/server_init_harden/README.md

 - FreeBSD:
     - FreeBSD 14.3

+> Tested with each OS's official qcow2 file through KVM virtualisation.

 ## What does it do exactly?

-Depending on options chosen & OS (Linux vs FreeBSD) it does the following:
+Depending on options chosen & OS (Linux vs FreeBSD), it does the following:

-1. Reset `root` users password (optional)
+1. (Optional) Resets `root` users password
-2. Create new user & give it `sudo` privileges (optional)
+2. (Optional) Creates new user & give it `sudo` privileges
-3. Generate OpenSSH (ed25519) keys (public & private) for the user with a passphrase
+3. Generates OpenSSH (ed25519) keys (public & private) for the user with a passphrase
 4. Updates SSH configuration to:
-    a.
-Disable `root` login
+    - Disable `root` login
-    b.
-Disable password login
+    - Disable password login
-    c.
-Enable key-only login
+    - Enable sshkey-only login
 5. Installs applications:
-    a.
-Linux: curl, sudo, firewalld, fail2ban
+    - Linux: curl, sudo, firewalld, fail2ban
-    b.
-FreeBSD: curl, sudo, fail2ban
+    - FreeBSD: curl, sudo, fail2ban
 6. Configures firewall which allows incoming sshd, http, https traffic & blocks everything else:
-    a.
-Linux: `firewalld` is used as firewall
+    - Linux: `firewalld` is used as firewall
-    b.
-FreeBSD: `pf` is used as firewall
+    - FreeBSD: `pf` is used as firewall
-7. Configures `fail2ban` to with following jails (FreeBSD: `pf` table is used to block IPs):
+7. Linux: Configures `fail2ban` to with following jails (FreeBSD: `pf` table is used to block IPs):
-    a. sshd
+    - sshd
-    b. nginx-botsearch
+    - nginx-botsearch
-    c. nginx-http-auth
+    - nginx-http-auth
-    d. nginx-limit-req
+    - nginx-limit-req
-    e. haproxy-http-auth
+    - haproxy-http-auth
-    f. recidive
+    - recidive
 8. Displays following on console:
-    a.
-New root password
+    - New root password
-    b.
-New user name & password
+    - New user name & password
-    c.
-SSH Private & Public keys
+    - SSH Private & Public keys
-    d.
-SSH Passphrase
+    - SSH Passphrase
 9. Deletes SSH Private Key from server

+> [!NOTE] Handling Operation Failure
+>
+> - The script creates back up of each file it changes, in the same location as the original file.
+Backup file name: [original-name].bak.[timestamp]
+> - On failure of an operation that depends on a configuration file, the script restores the original file and restarts the relevant service.
+> - Reason for failures can be found in the log file.

 ### Why `firewalld` and not `ufw`?

 - `firewalld` is default firewall on Rocky Linux, SUSE, Fedora, RHEL
-- Can use similar commands like `ufw` for basic administration
+- Can use similar commands like `ufw`, for basic administration
 - Comes with a lot more power when needed

 ## To-do

 - [ ] LUKS encryption
 - [ ] Unattended-updates if distro supports it (do it during installations)
-- [ ] Layer 2 security: Midtier: OSSEC: Mid tier attack prevention
+- [ ] Layer 2 security: Midtier: OSSEC
-- [ ] Audit: Lynis: System security audits
+- [ ] Audit: Lynis
 - [ ] Monitoring + Alerts: Goaccess???
 - [ ] Backups: ???